alme197112/asd-and-Rizzo.github.io/documenting-net-software-development.md

 - There is no usual paper.
 - All things digital.
 Paper Docs are dead.
-- Economically efficient are open, transparent, crowd sourced and continious processes.
+- Economically efficient are open, transparent, crowd sourced and continuous processes, or like.
 - Open/transparent/crowd sourced inside Enterprise or/and outside.
 - Other kind of processes are efficient in very rare cases.